uio-bmi/immuneML/docs/source/tutorials/ligo_simulation_yaml.rst

 - :code:`motifs`: defined by either a (gapped) k-mer (see: :ref:`SeedMotif`) and how it might vary or by a position weight matrix (see: :ref:`PWM`).

-- :code:`signals` (see: :ref:`Signal`): defined as a union of a set of motifs and AIR-specific information, such as V or J gene or IMGT position of the motif in the CDR3 sequence.
+- :code:`signals` (see: :ref:`Signals`): defined as a union of a set of motifs and AIR-specific information, such as V or J gene or IMGT position of the motif in the CDR3 sequence.
 Immune signals correspond to e.g., antigen-specificity.

 - :code:`immune_events`: immune events are sets of immune signals and their proportion in an AIRR.
 They correspond to